aka-achu/eidos/README.md

 Close implements io.Closer, and closes the current logfile.

 ### Callback.Execute
-Callback.Execute takes a user defined function of defination func(s string).
-After successful rotation of the log file/ compression of log file (if compresssion if enabled), the callback function will be called with the backupfile/compressed file path as an argument.
+Callback.Execute takes a user defined function of definition func(s string).
+After successful rotation of the log file/ compression of log file (if compression is enabled), the callback function will be called with the backup file/compressed file path as an argument.
 This feature can be used for some post rotation jobs like uploading the backup file to s3, etc.

 ### Examples